 Tom Dempsey recommends the following camera gear for on-the-go photographers:

-- PART A: SMARTPHONES are antiquating larger cameras by revolutionizing photo sharing and improving telephoto power and Night Mode sensitivity — as in the latest Apple iPhone 15 Pro and Pro Max models with 3x and 5x optical tele (prices at Amazon).
-The Google Pixel Pro 8 and 9 also sport a top 5x optical tele.
-Samsung Galaxy S23 Ultra beats all with a good 10x optical tele camera.
-Because the best camera is the one you have with you, upgrade your phone first before considering larger cameras below…
+- PART A: SMARTPHONES are antiquating larger cameras by revolutionizing photo sharing and improving telephoto power and Night Mode sensitivity — as in the Apple iPhone 16 Pro and Pro Max models with respectively 3x and 5x power optical tele (prices at Amazon). ■ Samsung Galaxy S24 Plus and Ultra models equal those. ■ Google Pixel Pro 8 and 9 have a top 5x optical tele. ■ Because the best camera is the one you have with you, upgrade your phone before considering larger cameras below…

 PART A. Top SMARTPHONE CAMERAS